Designations Congruent with Things: Chapter 23

 Newt sterilizes his hands with the ethanol-based gel.

-He rolls his shoulders, mostly for show, and then sits down at the table, not contaminating anything that is supposed to be sterile.
+He rolls his shoulders, mostly for show, then sits at the table, not contaminating anything.
 Obviously.

 He puts a sterile glove on his right hand and leaves his left hand bare.